fahimbrew/Tulip-frontend/README.md

 # Crowd Cube

 Welcome to the **Crowd Cube** website!
-This platform allows users to make and track donations to various winter charity campaigns.
+This platform allows users to make and track campaigns to various crowd funding campaigns.

 # Category : (Tulip)